usnistgov/metaschema/website/content/specification/syntax/instances.md

 With these limitations, a model may be defined to contain any mix of fields and assemblies.

 {{<callout>}}
 In JSON, YAML, and XML, the [effective names of named instances](#naming-and-use-name) and the [grouping name](#group-as) of named model instances need to be restricted to allow for distinct naming of resulting JSON and YAML properties, and XML elements.
-By ensuring that names are unique, Metaschema aware parsers are able to map data elements in JSON, YAML, and XML into Metaschema module based *instances*.
+Uniqueness of names enables Metaschema aware parsers to map data elements in JSON, YAML, and XML into Metaschema module based *instances*.
 {{</callout>}}

 ### `<field>` Instance